 Besides finasteride and minoxidil there are some other treatments which may be helpful for hair regrowth.
 For example the over the counter dandruff shampoos, ketoconazole and zinc pyrithione, have been shown in clinical studies to support healthy hair regrowth.
 There are several different brands of shampoos which have these ingredients and during your consultation at the Carolina Dermatology Hair Center, we can discuss these with you.
 In addition, we recommend camouflaging products such as Toppik® and similar products, which can be sprinkled into the hair to give it a thicker appearance.

 Camouflaging Hair Fibers

-At the Carolina Dermatology Hair Center, we carry our own line of camouflaging hair fibers which are priced very economically.
+At the Carolina Dermatology Hair Center, we carry our own line of camouflaging hair fibers which are very competitively priced when compared to national brands.
 Please inquire during your consultation if you are interested.

 Low Level Laser Therapy-LLLT